edsu/nvim/README.md

 * [glow.nvim](https://github.com/ellisonleao/glow.nvim): viewing markdown in editor
 * [nvim-telescope](https://github.com/nvim-telescope/telescope.nvim): use ripgrep to search files quickly

 For powerline and nvim-tree to display properly a [NerdTree] font is needed.
-Download one like Inconsolata, Hack, etc and:

-1. unzip <font.zip>
-2. mv *.ttf ~/.local/share/fonts
-3. fc-cache -v
+I use `Hack Nerd Font Mono`.
+After you download the ZIP, unzip it and use Font Book to install the .ttf files.

 For language support from [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md):